radeksm/radeksm.github.io/_posts/AI/2025-03-01-How_to_run_PyTorch_on_GPU.md

 __Temp__, __Perf__ (preformance profile), __GPU Fan__, and finally empty list
 of __Processes__ running on GPU.

+\* And BTW, if you are wonder what that SMI stands for in that execitable __nvidia-smi__?
+   It stands for: NVIDIA System Management Interface

 PyTorch installation
 --------------------
 Let's start from PyTorch installation